younggrasshopperza/super-mario-css/README.md

-Breakdown of the CSS code to get the animation to work.
+Getting to understand CSS animation and how it works.